Balance Roll-On

 Capric Caprylic Triglyceride, Pelargonium Roseum Oil (Geranium), Citrus sinensis Peel Oil Expressed (Sweet Orange), Rosa Damascena Flower Oil (Rose), Juniperus Virginiana Wood Oil (Cedarwood), Tocopheryl Acetate (Vitamin E).

-- Promotes sense of emotional stability
+- Promotes emotional well-being

 - Uplifts Mood